t-crest/patmos-llvm-project/lld/README-Patmos.md

 ### INFO

-This fork is in its current State links SIMPLE programms, further testing is still required to ensure lld doesn't create strange bugs.
+This fork is in its current State links SIMPLE programms as well as the LLVM testcases.

 My Points that are still unclear/ need checking:

-1. I need to test my implementation in lld/ELF/Arch/Patmos.cpp
-2. The order of Sections in Outputfiles for Patmos differs from Object-Files created with the currently used Gold-Linker.
+1. The order of Sections in Outputfiles for Patmos differs from Object-Files created with the currently used Gold-Linker.
 [tested with command readelf -e <FILE>]
-3. Test if two or more files can be linked with lld
-4. Test all different relocation types
-5. In the Testsuite for lld, the REQUIRES keyword is not working with patmos.
+2. In the Testsuite for lld, the REQUIRES keyword is not working with patmos.
+3. Are Thunks needed by the Linker for Patmos ?
+4. Testing of Edge Cases (Value too large or too little) for relocation.

 ### Build